daudix/daudix.one/content/blog/2025-10-31-year-of-snug-nook/index.md

 ## snugnook.org

-On 2nd November 2025 Gabs have gifted Snug Nook a domain of their own.
+On the 1st of October 2025 Gabs have gifted Snug Nook a domain of their own.
 Words cannot express my gratitude, it's just so cool!!

 Shortly after we set up multiple services under that domain (details on *how* will be available in the next blog post), including but not limited to: